ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 for a specified length of time starting at a particular time on the system.

 Reservations require justification.
-They will only be approved if the request could not be fulfilled with the standard queues.
+They will only be approved if the request could not be fulfilled with the normal QoS's.
 For instance, you require a job/jobs to run at a particular time e.g. for a demonstration or course.

 !!! note